OWASP/threat-dragon/README.md

 follow [the documentation](https://owasp.org/www-project-threat-dragon/docs-2/install-environment/)
 on how to set these variables.

-The Threat Dragon web application uses GitHub to store threat models, so you need to go to your GitHub account and register it as a GitHub application.
+The Threat Dragon web application uses GitHub or Bitbucket to store threat models, so you need to go to your GitHub or Bitbucket account and register it as a GitHub application.
 There is a [step by step guide](https://owasp.org/www-project-threat-dragon/docs-2/install-environment/) on how to do this.
 Github Enterprise is also supported.